OWASP/ASST/README.md

 ## 3. Run ASST on Windows

-Download and Extract ASST's project from this github page, rename the folder to "ASST" only, not "www-project-asst-main", move ASST's folder next to your web project to scan it, default: "C:\xampp\htdocs\ASST"
+Download and Extract ASST's project from this github page, rename the folder to "ASST" only, not "ASST-main", move ASST's folder next to your web project to scan it, default: "C:\xampp\htdocs\ASST"

 ###### Configurations: